christokur/cdk-cognito-userpool-identity-provider-github/README.md

 ## Usage

-This construct works in a similar way than [officially supported identity providers](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-cognito-readme.html#identity-providers).
+This construct works in a similar way to [officially supported identity providers](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-cognito-readme.html#identity-providers).

 See [API](./API.md) for a full reference.